ListeningApp/listening-modal-llm/training_documents/followership_cache/followership.md

 "In Praise of Followers" turned out to be fairly controversial.
 Some people just flat out didn't like it, comparing followers to sled dogs whose destiny is always to look at the rear end of the dog in front of them, but never to see the wider horizon or make the decisions of the lead dog.
 Other readers could not thank me enough for articulating what they secretly held in their heart.
 These folks believed that being a strong number two often allowed for greater contributions than being in the number one spot and that making the assist was just as important as making the score.
 Many had no desire to be leaders.

 Controversy, I learned, can be good for spreading the word.
-So many people read, discussed, argued, and tried to apply the ideas in the article that it became one of Harvard Business Review's best-selling reprints and earned the article the "Harvard Business Review Classic" designation.
+So many people read, discussed, argued, and tried to apply the ideas in the article that it became one of HBR's best-selling reprints and earned the article the "HBR Classic" designation.
 My nineteen ninety-two book, The Power of Followership, and Ira Chaleff's nineteen ninety-five book, The Courageous Follower, propelled the concept even further.
 In the years since then, followership has made increasing headway into the mainstream, and the amount of interest in the topic seems to be escalating.
 For example, the word itself is now part of the organizational vocabulary.
 It is rare for someone to talk about leadership without also discussing the corresponding role of followership.
 Most leadership courses now have a section devoted to followership, and followership is increasingly taught as a stand-alone course in universities and corporations, such as Barbara Kellerman's followership course at Harvard's Kennedy School.
 Several master's theses and doctoral dissertations have studied followership in nursing, education, business, and sports.
 A two thousand seven Google search turned up over one hundred eighty-seven thousand hits for the term follower and over ninety-two thousand hits for followership research.
 Ron Riggio, Jean Lipman-Blumen, and Ira Chaleff organized at Claremont McKenna College in two thousand six the first national followership conference.
 On a personal level, more and more people contact me now wanting to know about followership.
 Most important, more people admit to me that they not only play the followership role but also prefer it.
 The landscape for followership has changed considerably in the last twenty-five years.

 ## The Art of Followership